Live Audio -

 of Kings", is the only legal form of gambling in Hong Kong.
 Here racing is

-There is another racecourse in Sha Tin for weekend meets, nothing beats the adrenaline-charged atmosphere of Happy Valley.
+There is another racecourse in Sha Tin for weekend meets, but nothing beats the adrenaline-charged atmosphere of Happy Valley.
 With its tight tracks and high stands, it resembles a Roman amphitheater.
 As the travel writer Jan Morris once wrote, "Happy Valley on race day is a bitter, brilliant, grasping place."

 Happy Valley has been home to Hong Kong horse racing racing since 1846.

 The city virtually grew up around the racecourse.
 Happy Valley is known as

 expand racing in Hong Kong.
 Happy Valley in particular looks to have a

 bright future.
-The possibilities are
+The possibilities are limitless.
 Happy Valley Racecourse is

 truly a treasure for Horse Racing fans everywhere.

 along Hong Kong Island, to the end of the line and walk across the road to

 the track.
-Alternatively, catch the public railway system
+Alternatively, catch the public railway system (the MTR) to

 More information for tourists.